Print exhibition and auction

 Since 1994, we've been celebrating the best new fiction, non-fiction and picture books written for children that promote a love of nature.

-Environment Award for Children’s Literature: 2024 shortlist
+2024 Environment Award for Children’s Literature (picture fiction) winner:

 The Wilderness Society’s Environment Award for Children’s Literature, now in its 30th year, recognises books that inspire a love for nature—from the soil below to the canopy above.